edbns/Stefna/DEVELOPER_NOTES.md

 - **MediaPipe Face Mesh** - Already available in your Emotion Mask, Ghibli, and Neo Tokyo modules
 - **No additional npm installs** required
 - **CDN-based model loading** for optimal performance

+### 🎭 **Pseudo-Embedding Process:**

+1. **Landmark Selection**: Choose 50-150 key facial landmarks from MediaPipe's 468 points
+2. **Coordinate Normalization**: Normalize X,Y coordinates to [0,1] range for scale-invariant comparison
+3. **Vector Flattening**: Create flat vector like [x0, y0, x1, y1, ..., xN, yN]
+4. **Consistent Length**: Pad or truncate to exactly 150 dimensions
+5. **Similarity Calculation**: Use cosine similarity to compare pseudo-embeddings

+**This gives you structural identity comparison — good enough for photoreal edits, and already way ahead of what most apps do!**

 ## 🎨 **Preset Engine System (Restored)**